int-brain-lab/iblvideo/README.md

 pytest ./iblvideo/tests/test_motion_energy.py
 ```

+Note that some variables are routinely computed from DLC output in the IBL ephys pipeline, such as pupil diameter and lick times.
+See ibllib/pipes/ephys_preprocessing.py EphysPostDLC and brainbox.behavior.dlc for more details.

 ## Releasing a new version (for devs)

 We use semantic versioning, with a prefix: `iblvideo_MAJOR.MINOR.PATCH`.
 If you update the version, see below for what to adapt.